 - 3 tablespoons natural smooth peanut butter (natural as in no added sugar and weird stuff, just peanuts and salt)

-- Good pinch of sea salt deepens the chocolate flavour, I promise
+- pinch of fine salt deepens the chocolate flavour, I promise

 FOR THE BASE: